losizm/little-security/README.md

 of granted permissions.
 That is, there's no permission it doesn't have.
 It's the _superuser_ security context.

-`RootSecurity` is an object implementation, so there's only one instance of it.
+`RootSecurity` is an object implementation, so there is only one instance of it.
 It should be used for the purpose of effectively bypassing security checks.

 ```scala